CS2401-Fall2020/Week-14/README.md

 You will submit 3 files:
 * `myStack.java`,
 * `myQueue.java`, and
-* `StackQueueTester.java` which will contain at least 5 test cases for each of the new classes.
+* `tester.java` which will thoroughly test both data structures.

 ## Grading
 **190 points total**